Constructing g-computation estimators: two case studies in selection bias: Case Study 1: Treatment-induced selection

 where $\theta = (\beta, \mu^1, \mu^0, \psi)$.
 This estimating function shares similarities to $g_1$.
 Like $g_1$, the outcome model is restricted to those who completed follow-up (i.e., $S=1$).
 However, the estimating functions for the mean are now conditional on values of $A$.
-These estimating function can be found by re-expressing the conditional mean as an equation equal to zero.
-The final estimating function is the average causal effect and is the same as before.
+These estimating function can be found by re-expressing the formula for the conditional mean as an equation equal to zero.
+The final estimating function is the average causal effect.

-Having determine the estimating equations, we now argue that our proposed estimator is consistent and asymptotically normal.
+Having determine the estimating equations, we now argue that our proposed estimator is consistent and asymptotically normal with a more formal proof provided in Appendix 2.
 Note that the outcome model is unbiased again following directly from standard maximum likelihood theory.
-Similarly, the unbiasedness of the conditional means follows from the identification result and correct outcome model specification.
-Finally, the estimating equation for the average causal effect is unbiased by the definitions of $\psi,\mu^1,\mu^0$.
-A more formal proof is provided in Appendix 2.
+Similarly, the unbiasedness of the conditional means follows from the identification result in \ref{ID-R2} and correct outcome model specification.
+Finally, the estimating equation for $\psi$ is unbiased by the definitions of the corresponding parameters.